Hwasong-11A: Description

 The Hwasong-11A's launch platform is diverse.
-It can be launched from wheeled (four-axle) or tracked transporter erector launcher (TEL), as well as railway car and silo.
-The four-axle truck used in test-fires is different from the truck used to carrying Hwasong-11A during 8 February 2018 military parade.
+It can be launched from a wheeled, four-axle transporter erector launcher (TEL), or a tracked one.
+Both are capable of carrying two missiles.
+However, the four-axle truck used in test-fires is different from the truck used to carrying the missile during 8 February 2018 military parade.
+Hwasong-11A also has railway-based mobile launch platform, as well as silo-based launcher.

-It is significantly larger than the Iskander, with estimated length and diameter to be 7.5-8.7 m and 0.95-1.1 m respectively.
-The missile likely using the same 1.1 m diameter motor as the Pukguksong-1.
-The motor is somewhat lengthened, having only one stage, compared to the Pukguksong-1.
-The motor has a very different structure, compared to the Iskander.
-Its TEL has more space for the missile, as it lacks the structure immediately after the cab.

 The missile is likely to replace older liquid-fueled North Korean SRBMs, like the Hwasong-5 and Hwasong-6.
-Being road-mobile and solid-fueled, it can be moved and fired more rapidly, making it more difficult for an opposing force to locate and target before firing.
-Once launched, the missile's low apogee, short overall flight time, and ability to conduct a terminal "pull-up" maneuver makes it harder to detect and be intercepted by traditional missile defense systems.
+Being solid-fueled and capable of rapid firing from mobile launchers, Hwasong-11A is difficult for an opposing force to locate and target, meaning it is ideal for fast and precise tactical attacks.
+Once launched, it is very hard to detect and be intercepted by traditional missile defense systems, as the missile can fly at low altitude, conduct a terminal "pull-up" maneuver, and have a short overall flight time.
+For example, Hwasong-11A's trajectory is too low or too high for THAAD and MIM-104 Patriot to intercept reliably, respectively.
 Its increased accuracy also reduces the number of missiles that would be needed to destroy a single target.
+It is capable of following non-ballistic trajectories, including depressed ballistic trajectories, pitch down to approach target from directly above, and range-extension using aerodynamic lift.

 The Hwasong-11A is likely to feature some form of foreign involvement such as parts, as when compared to the later developed Hwasong-11B (KN-24), the Korean Central News Agency focuses mainly on the deployment of the missile, with little coverage on its research.
 While the Hwasong-11B are called "Juche projectiles", it is never mentioned for the Hwasong-11A.
 The focus on the combat-readiness of the system suggests that it had been deployed for a while but not tested, like the Hwasong-10.
 It still bears significant differences from the 9K720 Iskander.